 The ''Politics'' video.
 They managed to get Jared Polis, a REAL CONGRESSMAN, to speak in the show.
 Wow.

 This.
-For context: Richard Danksy, a friend of James, sent him a copy of Charnel Houses of Europe: The Shoah, an RPG focused on the Holocaust.
+For context: Richard Danksy, a friend of James, sent him a copy of Charnel Houses of Europe: The Shoah, a supplement for Wraith: The Oblivion focused on the Holocaust.
 The episode explores the game and the topic of what is and isn't appropriate to discuss in a game.

 They knew they were gonna hear a lot of angry voices saying, "You can't talk about these things in a game."
 But they also knew that wasn't true, in the same way that you'd never say that such important topics shouldn't use the medium of television, or that people shouldn't make movies to discuss such serious things.
 You can't say that something isn't appropriate for a medium.
 That type of generalization doesn't even make sense.
 It's not in the medium, but rather how we use it to determine whether we're treating a subject with respect.